 You are helping us raise one million dollars for the environment and our communities!
 That’s our goal.

-For every person who signs up for our service, 41pounds.org donates $10 of the fee to an organization he or she selects.
+For every person who signs up for our service, 41pounds.org donates $10 of the fee to one of our Partner Organizations on your behalf!
 Already we’ve raised more than $300,000 for various nonprofit organizations.

 We partner with organizations whose mission we support and who are effective on the ground.
 With $35 and a few clicks, you will not only benefit from eliminating your junk mail and the clutter in your home, but you will also feel good about supporting an effective nonprofit organization that will put your dollars to great use!